 To sum up

-Since misinformation about health are a serious subject and should be treated as such, pharmaceutical companies have a responsibility to be transparent and truthful in their communications with the public.
+Since misinformation about health is a serious subject and should be treated as such, pharmaceutical companies have a responsibility to be transparent and truthful in their communications with the public.

 As mentioned before, the public’s trust in pharmaceutical companies is at an all-time low, and fixing that should be a priority.
 Improving communication efforts with the public is a start, especially when it comes to misinformation.